-Post-traumatic pulmonary embolism in the intensive care unit.
+Post-traumatic pulmonary embolism in the intensive care unit

 To determine the predictive factors, clinical manifestations, and the outcome of patients with post-traumatic pulmonary embolism (PE) admitted in the intensive care unit (ICU).

 During a four-year prospective study, a medical committee of six ICU physicians prospectively examined all available data for each trauma patient in order to classify patients according to the level of clinical suspicion of pulmonary thromboembolism.
 During the study period, all trauma patients admitted to our ICU were classified into two groups.
 The first group included all patients with confirmed PE; the second group included patients without clinical manifestations of PE.
 The diagnosis of PE was confirmed either by a high-probability ventilation/perfusion (V/Q) scan or by a spiral computed tomography (CT) scan showing one or more filling defects in the pulmonary artery or its branches.